GinkaKuzmanov/simple-online-bookstore/README.md

     	"password": "petar123",
     	"username": "petar@gmial.com"
     }
-2. Fill your local DB with roles in order not to get NullPointerException when registering.
+2. Seed your local DB with roles in order not to get NullPointerException when registering.